kubeshop/testkube/docs/index.md

 Welcome to Kubtest - your somewhat opinionated and friendly Kubernetes testing framework!

-Kubetest decouples test artefacts and execution from CI/CD tooling; tests are meant to be part of your clusters state and can be executed as needed:
+Kubtest decouples test artefacts and execution from CI/CD tooling; tests are meant to be part of your clusters state and can be executed as needed:

 - Manually via kubectl cli